 Since CO has a very strong vertical gradient, relative changes at altitudes above the target altitude will give a larger effect than relative changes beneath.
-This changes the shape and area of the fractional AVKs especially around 70 km during the summer where the fractional AVKs becomes extremely wide.
+This changes the shape and area of the fractional AVKs, especially around 70 km during the summer where the fractional AVKs becomes extremely wide.
 Here strong vertical gradients combined with poor vertical resolution even results in the measurement response of the fractional AVKs to become greater then one.
-This means that a concentration change of 10% at one altitude could give a responding change of 20% at a lower altitude.
+This means that a concentration change of 10 % at one altitude could give a responding change of 20 % at a lower altitude.

 This complication is less prominent when using the VMR AVKs, rather than the fractional AVKs, to define the measurement response of the instrument.
-Note that the measurement response then describes the instruments sensitivity to changes in vmr rather than changes relative to the a priori.
-The use of VMR AVKs is motivated by the fact that the strong vertical gradient of CO combined with a meandaring vertex can fact that the strong vertical gradient of CO combined with a meandering vortex can lead to extremely large changes in the true atmosphere relative to the a priori.
+Note that the measurement response then describes the instruments' sensitivity to changes in vmr rather than changes relative to the a priori.
+The use of VMR AVKs is motivated by the fact that the strong vertical gradient of CO combined with a meandering vortex can lead to extremely large changes in the true atmosphere relative to the a priori.
 This variation is easier to describe in VMR rather than relative units, and the sensitive range is therefore given as such.

-To further address the issue of the poor vertical resolution above 70 km only the column (rather than individual layers) will be used above this altitude.
+To further address the issue of the poor vertical resolution above 70 km, only the column (rather than individual layers) will be used above this altitude.

 The retrievals have an average degree of freedom (trace of the AVK matrix) of 1.8 before 2004 and 2.2 after 2004.
-The measurement response (VMR) is above 80% approximately between 55 and 85 km.
+The measurement response (VMR) is above 80 % approximately between 55 and 85 km.
 The vertical resolution within this altitude range is about 15-20 km (see Figs. 4 and 5).
-The horizontal resolution of the OSO instrument is about 4 km in the mesosphere.
+The beam of the OSO instrument has a horizontal width of about 4 km in the mesosphere.